rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 :::

 Now, add yourself to the `rp` group.
-You'll need to do this in order to use the Rocket Pool CLI, because it and the Rocket Pool daemon both need to access the Execution layer wallet file.
+You'll need to do this in order to use the Rocket Pool CLI, because it and the Rocket Pool daemon both need to access the execution layer wallet file.
 ```shell
 sudo usermod -aG rp $USER
 ```

-After this, logout and back in for the changes to take effect.
+After this, log out and back in for the changes to take effect.

 ## Installing Rocket Pool